 Figure \ref{fig:Plot_n_planets} shows that plasma density, instead of reaching a minimum at the equator (as expected in the absence of the PF), exhibits a local maximum.
 This indicates that the PF produces an equatorial plasma concentration that decreases with colatitude, reaches a minimum, and then increases again as it approaches the planet's surface.
 These solutions have the same qualitative shape as those obtained with the cold PF studied in \citet{Guglielmi_Hayashi_Lundin_Potapov_1999}; therefore, the finite-temperature correction to the PF does not change the qualitative behavior of the solutions predicted in previous works.
 The density minimum is more pronounced for low-mass-density planets like Mercury or Earth (i.e, for larger $\Lambda$).
 For instance, in Mercury's dipolar magnetosphere approximation with $L=2$, $\beta_{0} =0.1$, $\omega/\Omega_{i0} = 0.1$, $\nu=0.1$ and $c/c_{A0} = 10^3$, latitudes of $\sim 60$ degrees exhibit a $\sim 2\%$ decrease of density relative to the equator.
 In these high-$\Lambda$ cases, the PF dominates gravity near the equator, whereas for denser planets such as Jupiter, gravity dominates and the density minimum has a higher value.
 When $\Lambda$ is sufficiently small, the PF is no longer able to concentrate plasma at the equator, and density exhibits a minimum at the equator with monotonic increase toward higher colatitudes, resembling qualitatively the standard solution without the PF effect ($\nu = 0$) given in Equation \eqref{eq:Solution_v=0}.

 Panels (a) and (b) of Figure \ref{fig:Plot_n} show the normalized plasma density redistribution as a function of the colatitude $\theta$.
 Panel (a) evaluates the density for different values of the plasma beta $\beta_{0}$ for a Maxwellian distribution with $L=2$, $c/c_{A0} = 10^3$, $\nu = 0.1$, and $\bar{\omega}=0.1$.
-This panel shows that the magnitude of the density minimum decreases as plasma beta increases.
-Therefore, our model predicts that PF effects on density redistribution along geomagnetic field lines decrease with increasing plasma temperature.
+This panel shows that the magnitude of the density minimum decreases with increasing plasma beta.
+Therefore, our model predicts that PF effects on density redistribution along geomagnetic field lines decrease as plasma temperature increases.
 A similar trend can be expected as the kappa parameter decreases.
 Indeed, the kappa parameter can significantly suppress the density accumulation at the equator, as shown in panel (b) of Figure \ref{fig:Plot_n}, where the plasma density is plotted as a function of colatitude for different values of $\kappa$ with $\beta_0 = 0.03$, $L=2$, $c/c_{A0} = 10^3$, $\nu = 0.1$ and $\bar{\omega}=0.1$.
 As shown in this panel, for $\kappa = 2$, the equatorial density increase is less than $2\%$ compared to the $6\%$ observed in the Maxwellian case.
 Hence, the PF effect is less pronounced for plasmas with suprathermal distributions.
-This behavior can be understood by noting that when plasma beta increases or the kappa parameter decreases, the plasma pressure increases, counteracting the tendency of the PF to concentrate plasma at the equator.
+This behavior can be understood by noting that as plasma beta increases or the kappa parameter decreases, plasma pressure increases, counteracting the PF's tendency to concentrate plasma at the equator.
 Conversely, when plasma beta decreases, the PF can concentrate more plasma at the equator, producing steeper spatial density variations.
-For very low plasma beta, the slow-scale density no longer varies smoothly in space, and the WKB approximation is no longer valid.
+For very low plasma beta, the slow-scale density no longer varies smoothly in space, and the WKB approximation is invalid.